KuyaJasper/workout-tracker/README.md

 The models, and routes will be set up in their respective folders.
 You will just need to seed the database.

-To seed the database, run the script `npm run seed`
+To seed the database, run the script
+### `npm run seed`

-After the database is seeded, run the sctipt `npm run start` to start the server for your browser to use.
+After the database is seeded, run the sctipt
+### `npm run start`

+This will start the server for your browser to use.